Your weather: Thunderstorm watch over Auckland as snowy winter blast hits in the south

-Aucklanders are waking under the cloud of possible thunderstorms as the Queen's Birthday wintry weekend blast begins to hit.
+Aucklanders have been waking under the cloud of possible thunderstorms as the Queen's Birthday wintry weekend blast begins to hit.

-Auckland was struck by several rounds of heavy rain early this morning and the downpours are cuasing woes for motorists heading to work.
+Auckland was struck by several rounds of heavy rain early this morning and the downpours are causing woes for motorists heading to work.

-A crash on the Southern Motorway just afer 7am was blocking a citybound lane at Takanini and a crash was reported on State Highway 1 between Warkworth and Puhoi.
+A crash on the Southern Motorway just after 7am had been blocking a citybound lane at Takanini but is now cleared, while and a crash on State Highway 1 between Warkworth and Puhoi is also causing delays.

 Elsewhere snow has been falling on the mountains while the West Coast has had heavy rain.

-A MetService severe thunderstorm watch is in place from Hamilton to Cape Reinga that could affect the morning commute and any motorists attempting to make an early long weekend getaway.
+Early this morning a MetService severe thunderstorm watch was in place from Hamilton to Cape Reinga that threatened to affect Auckland's morning commute and any motorists attempting to make an early long weekend getaway.

+The watch had now been lifted after a front moved in overnight with embedded thunderstorms that had threatened to bring severe rain, hail and squally winds, the forecaster said.

-It's left Auckland looking at a high of 18C today before the winter freeze hits, sending temperatures to 14C and 13C on Saturday and Sunday.
+The wild weather has left Auckland looking at a high of 18C today before the winter freeze hits, sending temperatures to 14C and 13C on Saturday and Sunday.

 Monday is tipped to be the pick of the long weekend weather with a break in the rain and high of 16C.